mgadi/naemonbox/README.md

 For complete documentation see https://naemonbox.com/

-If you have any question (after RTFM!), please post it on the official Q&A  [forum](https://groups.google.com/forum/#!forum/naemonbox-users)
+If you have any question (after RTFM!), please post it on the official Q&A  [forum .](https://groups.google.com/forum/#!forum/naemonbox-users)

 Thank's for using Naemonbox !